SCH1001/SLNR/README.md

 ## Acknowledgement

 This work was inspired by the B-spline basis function used in [PoissonRecon](https://github.com/mkazhdan/PoissonRecon), the neural point representation in [PIN-SLAM](https://github.com/PRBonn/PIN_SLAM) and the splatting algorithm in [3DGS](https://github.com/graphdeco-inria/gaussian-splatting).
+We hope that this work will inspire interested parties to develop more lightweight and efficient mapping methods for robotic spatial intelligence.

 ## Citation